klaudiosinani/dsforest/readme.md

 This performance is achieved through the combined usage of the **union by rank** and **path compression** heuristics, which enable the disjoint-set forest to become an asymptotically optimal data structure.

-Every disjoint-set forest consists of a number of elements, where each to element corresponds to a unique id, a parent pointer and a rank value.
-The parent pointers of elements are arranged to form one or more trees, each representing a set.
-If an element's parent pointer points to itself, then the element is the root of a tree, thus the representative member of its set.
-Also, elements that do not point to themselves, are part of the set identified by following the chain of parent pointers upwards until a representative element is reached, at the root of the tree.
+Every disjoint-set forest consists of a number of elements, where to each element corresponds a unique id, a parent pointer, and a rank value.
+The parent pointers of the elements are arranged to form one or more trees, each representing a set.
+If an element's parent pointer points to the element itself, then the element is the root of its tree, thus the representative member of its set.
+Also, the elements that do not point to themselves, are part of the set identified by following the chain of parent pointers upwards, know as find-path, until a representative element is reached, at the root of the tree.

-Dsforest disjoint-set forests are represented compactly in memory through associative arrays, composed of `(childID, parentValue)` key-value pairs, where each parent element (value) is indicated by its unique child's id (key).
-By default, the `identity` function `x => x` is used to map element values to their unique ids, though a custom id generating function can be provided as argument on `DisjointSet` class instantiation.
+Dsforest disjoint-set forests are represented compactly in memory through associative arrays, composed of **(childID, parentValue)** key-value pairs, where each parent element (value) is indicated by its unique child's id (key).
+By default, the `identity` function (`x => x`) is used to map element values to their unique ids, though a custom id generating function can be provided as argument upon `DisjointSet` class instantiation.

 ## Usage